lm2-poly/PeriPyDIC/README.md

     Saftety_Factor: 1.001
     File:
         Name: geometry_dx0_50.csv
+        Path: ./
+        Type: mudic
 ```
 where `Dim` is the dimension of the node cloud, `Final_Time` the end time of the simulation, `Time_Steps` the amount of time steps, `Horizon_Factor_m_value` the m value of the horizon, `Influence_Function` the factor to scale the influence of the force with respect to the distance of the horizon and `Saftety_Factor` influences the computation of the horizon, and `Name` the file providing the node information in the CSV format with spaces as delimiter.
+The `path` is the path to the file in the file system.
+The `Type` describes if the CSV file was exported by `mudic` or `vic3d`.
 An example for this file is provided here:

 ```
 #id x y z volume